dbashford/solr2solr/README.md

     $ solr2solr

 and the tool will begin copying data.
+It will write to the console each time it goes to fetch another batch of data from Solr.